LibraryOfCongress/seeing-lost-enclaves/soundscapes/index.md

 ## Spatialized sound in Mozilla Hubs

 After you collect sounds, you can place them within a reconstructed scene.
 Much of the reconstruction work so far in Seeing Lost Enclaves has been in the virtual online platform called Mozilla Hubs.
-Mozilla Hubs is able to host not only 3D models and visual media, but embedded sounds located within the virtual environment.
+We used Mozilla Hubs to host not only 3D models and visual media, but embedded sounds located within the virtual environment.
 These sound files are spatialized -- meaning that, just like in real life, they are louder the closer you are to them.
 And if you wear stereo headphones, you can hear a sound to your left or right side.
 This allows us to localize sounds in creative ways.

 ![Looking down the virtual street in gentle fog and rain, a three story wooden building with many stoops and doors occupies much of the block.
 Warm lights appear in the upper windows.
 To the right, hidden behind a wall, we see a black floating "musical notes" icon with a play button and volume slider.](images/hidden-sound.jpg)
 _A sound file playing on a loop, hidden behind a wall in a virtual reconstruction of Providence's Chinatown._